 In some respects, funerals are a lot like weddings or birthday celebrations.
 The type and cost will vary according to the tastes and budget of the consumer.

 A funeral home is a 24-hour, labor-intensive business, with extensive facilities (viewing rooms, chapels, limousines, hearses, etc.), these expenses must be factored into the cost of a funeral.

 Moreover, the cost of a funeral includes not only merchandise, like caskets, but the services of a funeral director in making arrangements; filing appropriate forms; dealing with doctors, ministers, florists, newspapers and others; and seeing to all the necessary details.
 Contrary to popular belief, funeral homes are largely family-owned with a modest profit margin.

 While most funeral homes provide outstanding services, sometimes things can go wrong.
-Funeral service is regulated by the Board of Funeral Services and province licensing boards.
+Funeral service is regulated by the Bereavement Authority of Ontario and province licensing boards.
 In most cases, the consumer should discuss problems with the funeral director first.
-If the dispute cannot be solved by talking with the funeral director, the consumer may wish to contact the Funeral Service Consumer Assistance Program.
-FSCAP provides information, mediates disputes, provides arbitration, and maintains a consumer guarantee fund for reimbursement of services rendered.
-(To contact FSCAP, call 1-800-387-4458)
+If the dispute cannot be solved by talking with the funeral director, the consumer may wish to contact the Bereavement Authority of Ontario.
+Bereavement Authority of Ontario provides information, mediates disputes, provides arbitration, and maintains a consumer guarantee fund for reimbursement of services rendered.

 Other than the family, there are veteran, union, and other organizational benefits to pay for funerals, including, in certain instances, a lump sum death payment from C.P.P.
 In most provinces, some form of public aid allowances are available from either the province, county, or city or a combination.